 Do British Shorthairs get bigger after being neutered?

 Typically both male and female cats have a tendency to gain some weight after neutering/spaying as their metabolism slows down.
-Usually body fat starts to concentrates around belly… Putting some weight on is the reason why it is worth to consider specially designed food for those cats, who went through the procedure and make sure they have some exercise/play time.
+Usually body fat starts to concentrate around the belly… Putting some weight on is the reason why it is worth considering specially designed food for those cats, who went through the procedure and make sure they have some exercise/play time.

 It is quite common that a lot of cats are less active after the procedure and as mentioned earlier the most common advantage is that spraying of urine stops or if done early never actually occurs in the first place.